fangq/mcxcl/README.md

  settings, MC settings and domain design, in the cross-platform interface
 - **Calling inside MATLAB/Octave:** mcxlabcl is a mex function, one can call it inside MATLAB or GNU Octave to get all functionalities as the command line version.
+- **Calling inside Python:** `pmcxcl` is a Python module wrapping the entire mcxcl simulation in an easy-to-use interface.
+One can install pmcxcl via `pip install pmcxcl`

-If a user is familiar with MATLAB/Octave, it is highly recommended to use MCXCL in MATLAB/Octave to ease data visualization.
+If a user is familiar with MATLAB/Octave/Python, it is highly recommended to use MCXCL in MATLAB/Octave/Python to ease data visualization.
 If one prefers a GUI, please use MCXStudio to start.
 For users who are familiar with MCX/MCXCL and need it for regular data processing, using the command line mode is recommended.